-CMI 241/242/341/342/441/442 The Grove Collective Practicum: Live Production (1-6)
+CMI 241/242/341/342/441/442 The Grove Collective Practicum: Live Production (1)

 CMI 310 Live Sound Production (2) Students will learn signal flow of audio through a variety of system configurations, as well as acoustics and the use of sound reinforcements.
 Hands on equipment diagnosis and repair will be demonstrated.
 At the end of this course, students will be able to run, mix and trouble shoot audio for many settings on industry standard equipment.
-Pre-requisite: CMI 118 (course fee required).
+Prerequisite: CMI 118.
+Course fee required.

 CMI 320 Lighting & Design (2) This course will provide student's basic practices and theories of theater and stage lighting.
 Topics will include stage lighting design, color and texture; focusing, moving lights, and more.
-Prerequisite: CMI 118 (course fee required).
+Prerequisite: CMI 118.
+Course fee required.

-CMI 330 Video Production (2) This course is an introduction into the basic practices used in video production.
+CMI 330 Video Production I (2) This course is an introduction into the basic practices used in video production.
 Students will be given experience in operating video equipment while performing a variety of production roles.
 Videotape editing and audio will be emphasized.
-Prerequisite: CMI 118 (course fee required).
+Prerequisite: CMI 118.
+Course fee required.

 CMI 340 Studio Techniques I (2) This course provides fundamentals of studio recording and multi-track studio production techniques are developed through class discussion and project assignments.
 Topics will include microphone design and technique, MIDI technology and its integration into music production.
-Prerequisite: CMI 118 (course fee required).
+Prerequisite: CMI 118.
+Course fee required.

-CMI 350 Studio Techniques II (2) This course is a continuation of CMI 340 focusing on critical listening, mixing and mastering.
-Students will strengthen technical and musical skills and awareness of issues involved in commercial and professional recording projects.
-Prerequisite: CMI 340 (course fee required) CMI 360 Music Arranging & Producing (2) Students will become familiar with and learn both the principles and design behind virtual instruments and DAW relevant to contemporary music industry standards.
+CMI 360 Music Arranging & Producing (2) Students will become familiar with and learn both the principles and design behind virtual instruments and DAW relevant to contemporary music industry standards.
 Attention will be placed on contemporary ensemble arranging and orchestration.
-Prerequisite: CMI 118 and MUS 101 (course fee required).
+Prerequisites: CMI 118 and MUS 101.
+Course fee required.